harireddyobili/harireddyobili/README.md

 - 🔭 Graduted  at **Stevens Institute of Technology(computer Science)**

-- 🌱 **Web Programming, Agile, Cloud Computing, Data Structures & Alogorithms**
+- 🌱 **Web Programming, Agile, Cloud Computing, Data Structures & Algorithms**

 - 👨‍💻 All of my projects are available in my GITHUB repos